unowned-s/Portfolio/journal/4-learning-to-listen.md

 path: /learning-to-listen
 date: 2020-05-28
 excerpt: In an age of showing concern or raising a voice, staying quiet is considered as sin...
-tags: ['learning', 'resolved']
+tags: ["learning", "resolved"]
 author: Sanjeev
-published: true
+published: false
 ---

 <!-- ![background](/uploads/listening.jpg)